All Perspectives

 What is the difference between a KPI and a metric in destination measurement?

 A KPI is the highest-order measure indicating whether the destination is succeeding.
 A metric is an important measure to monitor because it helps the KPI move.
 Arrivals are a metric.
 Length of stay is a metric.
 Economic impact is the KPI.
 Treating arrivals as the KPI produces volume-maximizing behavior.
 Treating economic impact as the KPI produces yield-optimizing behavior.
-The distinction determines what the organization actually manages.
+The distinction determines what the organization manages.

 What social and environmental indicators should a destination track?